-The seven-day moving average of COVID-19 notifications per 100,000 population decreased in all regions except the Perth metropolitan area, which remained stable, and the Great Southern, Kimberley and Wheatbelt regions, which increased (Figure 13).
+The seven-day moving average of COVID-19 notifications per 100,000 population decreased in the Goldfields and Wheatbelt regions, increased in the Perth metropolitan, Great Southern and Midwest regions and remained stable in all other regions (Figure 13).

 Figure 13.
 Seven-day moving average of COVID-19 notifications per 100,000 people in WA by health region, 2022 to 2023 YTD